If you love kayaking and are planning a getaway, Florida is an ideal place to base your trip.

 Here are details from Florida Rambler on kayaking four great rivers:

-Tips on accommodations: If you can reserve a cabin at Silver Spring State Park in Ocala, you are in luck.
-It’s a great state park with terrific cabins.
+Tips on accommodations: If you can reserve a camp iste or cabin at Silver Spring State Park in Ocala, you are in luck.
+It’s a great state park.
 You also can reserve cabins in a remote location where Ocklawaha Canoe Outpost Resort has a compound.

 Dunnellon: Quaint town plus Rainbow River and Withlacoochee